 3. You want to protect yourself as much as possible from cybersecurity threats.

 Static IP addresses don’t change.
-So if someone knows your address, there’s no worry for them about it changing to something else.
-This is beneficial for hackers who might want to access your personal information, but it’s obviously detrimental for you.
+So if someone knows your address, there’s no worry about it changing to something else.
+This benefits hackers who might want to access your personal information, but it’s detrimental to you.

 Winner: Dynamic IP address